 The Regional Animal Protection Society – has made a big leap toward completion of the new RAPS Regional Animal Hospital* by the end of the year, thanks to Vancity.

 “Vancity stepped up to partner with RAPS and finance $600,000,” says Eyal Lichtmann, executive director of RAPS.
 “This was a statement that Vancity believes in our vision of community-supported, social enterprise animal hospital the furthers the NO-KILL mandate of RAPS.”

 The funding “provides us the opportunity to build the hospital even as we continue fundraising for the completion,” Lichtmann says.
 “The generous agreement from Vancity allows RAPS to launch the hospital in the coming months and gain a strong financial footing in the coming year.”

-The new RAPS Regional Animal Hospital will employ four veterinarians (each with special skills, including orthopedic surgeries), providing specialized pricing and services for families with low incomes and animals adopted from RAPS, while also assisting other animal organizations with their medical requirements and providing spay and neuter programs for local municipalities.
+The new RAPS animal hospital will employ four veterinarians (each with special skills, including orthopedic surgeries), providing specialized pricing and services for families with low incomes and animals adopted from RAPS, while also assisting other animal organizations with their medical requirements and providing spay and neuter programs for local municipalities.

-The RAPS Regional Animal Hospital will eliminate hundreds of thousands of dollars annually from the organization’s expenses while generating revenue to support all the services offered by RAPS (known as the Richmond Animal Protection Society until a name change became official this month).
+The RAPS animal hospital will eliminate hundreds of thousands of dollars annually from the organization’s expenses while generating revenue to support all the services offered by RAPS (known as the Richmond Animal Protection Society until a name change became official this month).

 With the project’s future assured through the support of Vancity, RAPS is continuing construction of the hospital while calling for community support to complete the project and open the hospital by the end of the year.